deepixel-dev1/deepixel-dev1.github.io/License/README.md

 ## License exceptions

 - dp::exception::DPLicenseException
->This exception is occurred when the license file does not exists or is corruted.
+>This exception is occurred when the license file does not exist or is corrupted.

 - dp::exception::DPLicenseExpiredException
->This exception is occurred when it is expired.
+>This exception is occurred when the license file is expired.